yoctu/shaq-bot-boostrap/README.md

 * `NODE_ENV`: mandatory, the configuration environment.
 Can be `dev`, `test` and `prod`.
 * `INSTANCES`: mandatory, the list separate with comma of Shaq instance code to listen on.
+* `CREDENTIAL`: mandatory, the list separate with comma of Shaq instance code base64 credential to listen on.
+* `SEMATEXT`: mandatory, the Sematext log ID.
 * `PORT`: the TCP port that service listen. `80` by default.
 * `DISABLE_EDITOR`: Set to `1` disable the Node-RED editor, `0` to enable. `0` by default.
 * `ENABLE_PROJECT`: Set to `1` enable project in the Node-RED instance, `0` to disable. `0` by default.